In Depth Baby Product Reviews Led by a Pediatrician

 Our Analysis and Test Results

 The Italian company Chicco (KEE-ko) has over 30 years of experience in the juvenile product field.
-The company found success and popularity in the United States with their best infant car seats and parent favorite full-size strollers.
+The company found success and popularity in the United States with their infant car seats and parent favorite full-size strollers.
 In 1958, a pharmaceutical device inventor committed himself to make products for babies after he had his first child.
-The company also offers lesser-known products, like portable high chairs, and gear that appears in the best bottle warmer and the best bassinet review.
+The company also offers lesser-known products, like portable high chairs, and gear that appears in the bottle warmer and the bassinet review.

 Performance Comparison